The Buddha of Suburbia (album): Release and reissues

 The Buddha of Suburbia was released solely in the United Kingdom and Europe on 8 November 1993 with the catalogue number 74321 170042.
 Arista Records (in association with BMG International) marketed it as a soundtrack album instead of a David Bowie album.
 The original album sleeve, featuring a still from the BBC serial's stage production of The Jungle Book overlaying a map of Beckenham, lacked Bowie's face and made his name almost unnoticeable.
-Bowie also did little to promote the album, aside from attending one photo session with Kureishi and filming a music video for the title track.
+Bowie also did nothing to promote the album, aside from attending one photo session with Kureishi and filming a music video for the title track.
 With little promotion, the album flopped, charting at a mere 87 on the UK Albums Chart.
-It was further overshadowed by EMI's The Singles Collection, released a week after Buddha and reached the UK top ten.
-The title track was released as a single, backed by "Dead Against It", and reached number 35 on the UK Singles Chart.
+It was further overshadowed by EMI's The Singles Collection, released a week after Buddha and which reached the UK top ten.
+The title track was released as a single, with "Dead Against It" as the B-side, on 22 November and reached number 35 on the UK Singles Chart.

 The album remained unavailable in the United States until 24 October 1995, when it was reissued by Bowie's new label Virgin Records with alternate cover artwork depicting a black and white photo of Bowie sitting on a bed.
 By this time, Bowie had already released Outside.
 Buddha received a worldwide reissue by EMI in September 2007, featuring a sepia-tinted version of the 1995 cover art, although this reissue was also met with little fanfare.
 In 2021, the album was remastered and included as part of the box set Brilliant Adventure (1992–2001).
 With this release, it became available on vinyl for the first time in almost 30 years.